nasseef/cs2400/README.md

     This will give you a `bash` terminal closer to what Mac and Linux has.
 If you go through the instructions listed there you can use the same instructions/commands as Linux/Mac that are shown in the rest of this readme file.

-- Or
-  - [Install MinGW Compiler](docs/installing-minGW64.md).
-(Will not work on some newer Windows machines)

 ### Compiling and running the examples in this repository